imkhoibui/co-spatial/README.md

 2. The downloaded files are "branched" into either spatial-RNA or spatial-ATAC for its separate processing.
     2a.
 For sp-RNAseq data, FASTQ files are preprocessed to extract barcode A, barcode B & UMI (read2).
 They are then processed using [ST_pipeline](https://github.com/jfnavarro/st_pipeline), where it is aligned to [STAR](https://github.com/alexdobin/STAR) using a reference genome & annotation.
     2b.
 For sp-ATACseq data, FASTQ files are preprocessed and aligned to a reference genome.
 The count data is then converted into 10X Genomics CellRanger-ATAC format which then can be counted using [cellranger-atac](https://github.com/10XGenomics/cellranger-atac)
+3. To perform downstream analysis, `Seurat` is used to connected the two modals: `RNA` and `ATAC`.
+Samples share the same name under `samplesheet.csv` file.

 ### Inputs
 In order to successfully run the pipeline, you must provide a `samplesheet.csv` file with the following content: